kurtosis-tech/kardinal-playground/README.md

 ## 🗺 Usage Guide

-Follow these steps to explore the Kardinal Playground and experience the before → after progression:
+Follow these steps to explore the Kardinal Playground.

 1. 🏁 Run the startup script:
    ```